MicrosoftDocs/azure-devops-docs/docs/boards/sprints/adjust-work.md

 ::: moniker-end

-## Team over capacity: move items out of the sprint
+## Move items out of a sprint

-If your team's over capacity, you can move items from the sprint backlog back to the product backlog.
-This will reset the Iteration Path to the default set for your team.
+Move items from the sprint backlog back to the product backlog if your team is over capacity.
+This action will reset the Iteration Path to the default set for your team.
 Or, you can move the item into the next sprint your team will work in.
 All the tasks that you've defined for that item will move with the backlog items.

 ::: moniker range=">= azure-devops-2019"